Mateo Kovačić: Dinamo Zagreb

 Kovačić started training with the club's senior squad under manager, Vahid Halilhodžić, four months later, on 6 October 2010, but continued to appear for the club in academy league matches during October.
-Later that month, it was reported by the local sports daily, Sportske novosti, that Arsenal's chief scout, Steve Rowley, had arrived in Zagreb to watch him perform in under-17 matches against Cibalia and Zagreb.

-Kovačić eventually had his professional league debut in the 2010–11 Prva HNL away match against Hrvatski Dragovoljac on 20 November 2010, in which he scored Dinamo's fourth goal in their 6–0 win.
-This made him the youngest goalscorer in the history of the league, at the age of 16 years and 198 days, breaking the record set only a week earlier by Dino Špehar who had scored for Osijek at the age of 16 years and 278 days on 13 November 2010.
-In his first senior season with Dinamo Zagreb he managed to appear in 7 matches, making a contribution in winning the league title.
+Later that month, it was reported by the local sports daily, Sportske novosti, that Arsenal's chief scout, Steve Rowley, had arrived in Zagreb to watch him perform in under-17 matches against HNK Cibalia and NK Zagreb.
+Kovačić had his professional league debut in the 2010–11 Prva HNL away match against Hrvatski Dragovoljac on 20 November 2010, in which he scored Dinamo's fourth goal in their 6–0 win.
+This made him the youngest goalscorer in the history of the league, at the age of 16 years and 198 days, breaking the record set only a week earlier by Dino Špehar who had scored for NK Osijek at the age of 16 years and 278 days on 13 November 2010.
+In his first senior season with Dinamo Zagreb he appeared in seven matches, making a contribution in winning the league title.

-In the 2011–12 season, Kovačić rapidly established himself as a first team regular.
+In the 2011–12 season, Kovačić rapidly established himself as a first-team regular.
 He played mainly in the position of left midfielder in 4–2–3–1 system.
-In the beginning of the season, he helped the team reach the group stage of the season's Champions League for the first time in 12 years.
-Being only 17 years old, he appeared in the starting lineup of Dinamo's first group match against Real Madrid.
+Early in the season, he helped the team reach the group stage of the season's UEFA Champions League for the first time in 12 years.
+Being only 17 years old, he appeared in the starting line-up of Dinamo's first group match against Real Madrid.
 He finished his first European season with Dinamo by scoring a goal against Lyon in the last game of the group stage in Zagreb and thus became the second youngest ever scorer in the Champions League.
 In the domestic league, he was a regular starter, appearing in 25 league matches and scoring five goals in the process.
-During a league match against Lučko, he became the youngest player to wear the captain's armband in Dinamo's history, taking the captaincy from Leandro Cufré.
+During a league match against NK Lučko, he became the youngest player to captain Dinamo, when taking the captaincy from Leandro Cufré.
 It was another successful season for him in domestic competitions as he appeared in 32 domestic league and cup matches during that season, helping Dinamo to win their seventh consecutive league title.
-He also scored in the Croatian Cup Final against Osijek at Stadion Maksimir.
+He also scored in the 2012 Croatian Cup final against Osijek at Stadion Maksimir.
 In December 2011, he was named Croatian Football Hope of the Year.